wp-plugins/visual-form-builder/readme.txt

 Contributors: mmuro
 Tags: form, forms, form to email, email form, email, input, validation, jquery, shortcode Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.2.1
-Stable tag: 1.1
+Stable tag: 1.2

 Dynamically build forms using a simple interface.
 Forms include jQuery validation and a basic logic-based verification system.
+All form entries are stored in your WordPress database and can be managed using the dashboard.

 == Description ==